A simple guide to help users to create a blog post in WordPress. Blog posts can be used as articles, recipes, whitepapers, news updates or stories.

 Once you have edited the slug click okay and then save the post.

 Saving a WordPress blog

-I do this whilst I am editing a post, so that it is not published on the live site.
+I do this whilst I am editing a post so that it doesn’t get published on the live site.

-To save a draft whilst in the WordPress post editor scroll to the top of the page and find the box on the right hand side labelled Publish.
-If you haven’t saved the post already you will see a SAFE DRAFT button.
+To save a draft whilst in the WordPress post editor scroll to the top of the page and find the box on the right-hand side labelled Publish.
+If you haven’t saved the post already you will see a SAVE DRAFT button.

-The post will not be displayed on the public side of the website, but will be stored in the database so you can come back to it at a later date.
+The post won’t be displayed on the public side of the website.
+It will be stored in the database so you can come back to edit it at a later date.

 Please note: If you are logged into WordPress as an administrator you WILL be able to see your draft on the public facing website.
 This is so that you can test it.

 Publish a WordPress blog post